-The Mining division worked with its project partners to mobilise the initial exploration team members to the Cachoeiras do Binga project in Angola (CdB) and perform a small amount of preliminary exploration work.
-The CdB exploration program has experienced delays, mainly related to potential safety hazards identified at site.
-The CdB partners are receiving excellent assistance and cooperation from the Government of Angola, exploration contractor Shandong Geo Mineral International, and technical services contractor SRK Consulting in addressing the situation and all parties remain committed to the project and completing the exploration program.
+The Mining division worked with its project partners to overcome safety concerns at site to enable exploration activities to commence at the Company's CdB copper project in Angola.
+Notably drilling commenced in mid-June 2018.
+The CdB exploration program had experienced significant delays, mainly related to potential safety hazards identified at site.
+The CdB partners received excellent assistance and cooperation from the Government of Angola, exploration contractor Shandong Geo Mineral International, and technical services contractor SRK Consulting in addressing the situation and allowing the exploration program to commence.

-The Construction division delivered imported structural steel to Western Australian construction clients.
+The Construction division closed out contracts entered into for the delivery of imported structural steel to Western Australian construction clients.

-The Trading division undertook minimal activity while the Company searches for a partner to scale the trading business to market-competitive levels.
+The Trading division continued to assess opportunities and to search for a partner to scale the trading business to market-competitive levels.